Sultech/simple-taskbar/README.md

 ## Build a package

+Building requires `msgfmt` from GNU gettext, `glib-compile-schemas` and `gnome-extensions`.
 Create the complete installable archive with:

 ```sh
 ./package.sh